ibm-cloud-docs/ContinuousDelivery/private_workers.md

 | `{toolchain_id}` | The ID of the toolchain to which to add the tool integration. |
 | `{token}` | A valid IAM bearer token. |
 | `{sid_apikey}` | A service ID API key that is used by the private worker to authenticate with the work queue. |
-{: caption="Table 1.
-Variables for adding the {{site.data.keyword.deliverypipeline}} Private Worker tool integration with the API" caption-side="top"}
+{: caption="Variables for adding the {{site.data.keyword.deliverypipeline}} Private Worker tool integration with the API" caption-side="top"}

 ### Configuring the {{site.data.keyword.deliverypipeline}} Private Worker tool integration with Terraform
 {: #configure_private_worker_integration_terraform}